ninogarcia/Sales-Data-Case-Study/README.md

 &nbsp;
 &nbsp;

 Based on the query above we can conclude that November is best month for sales.
-Let's check what is the product they sell.
+Let's check what are the products they sell.

 ```sql
 SELECT  month_id, productline, SUM(sales) AS Revenue, COUNT(ordernumber)